What better thing is there than to celebrate the release of LADYBABY’s new single “Pelo” with an interview from one half of the duo?

 The Charismatic 16-years-old

-It seems you’ve been arguing about the meaning of “charisma” with the editor during the shooting.
+It looks like you’ve been arguing with the editor about the meaning of “charisma” while you were shooting.
 According to you, “charisma = yankee”?

 Charisma uses yankee as its base, yes.
 You can’t have charisma unless you’re a yankee, that’s a fact.
 Even Seiko (Omoori Seiko) and Kanae (Higashi Kanae, a fashion designer who created the hand-knitted products brand “Rurumu” 縷縷夢兎) said so.
 And I think it’s also because Yuukosu (Sugamoto Yuko) is somewhat yankee-ish that she has so many female fans as well.
 She might not look like it anymore, but she gives off the feeling that she actually used to be one.